 If you are looking for fire monitoring systems in Edmonton, Amptec Fire and Security can help.
 We offer fire alarms, fire extinguishers and fire hydrants to homeowners and businesses.
 We install, inspect and service all our products.
 We also provide an extensive range of commercial security systems.

 There are two types of smoke detectors which are:

 Photoelectric smoke detectors:

-These are quicker at sensing smouldering fires.
-The detector comprises a light-emitting diode and a light-sensitive sensor, which are located in a sensing chamber.
+These are quicker at sensing smoldering fires.
+The detector comprises a light-emitting diode and a light-sensitive sensor in a sensing chamber.
 If there are any suspended smoke particles in the chamber, the light beam gets scattered, which is then detected by the light-sensitive sensor, triggering the alarm.

 Ionization smoke detectors: